You've made it through your treatments.

-Today, there are more than 10 million cancer survivors in the United States.
+Today, there are nearly 14 million cancer survivors in the United States.
 With advances in screening and treatment, they are living longer than ever before.
 But many cancer survivors find that, even after completing their treatments and being deemed disease-free, they still experience lingering effects of treatment or face new problems in adjusting to life after cancer.

 Fatigue.
 Memory loss.
 Anxiety.
 Depression.
 Sexual dysfunction.
 Pain.
 These are just a few of the issues that cancer survivors commonly confront after treatment.
 And more often than not, these issues are overlooked in traditional, routine cancer follow-up care.